-The Secondary Teacher Certification Post-Baccalaureate Program prepares students to become certified high school or middle school teachers in the state of Washington.
+The Secondary & Middle Level Teacher Certification Program prepares students to become certified high school or middle school teachers in the state of Washington.
 Upon completion of this highly-structured, full-time, four-quarter program, students will meet all of the requirements to be recommended for Washington State Residency teacher certification.

 UW Bothell's "cohort model" post-baccalaureate program progresses students together through a series of teaching foundations and adolescent development coursework, along with hands-on teaching methods courses and a structured student-teaching internship.
 You will be challenged to apply and extend what you learn in class to your work with youth in several school settings.

 Washington state secondary teachers must be endorsed in a specific content area.
 UW Bothell supports the following endorsements:

 Because many Washington school districts will start the 2020-21 school year with remote learning, the School of Educational Studies is waiving the 20 hours of classroom experience application requirement for all teacher certification programs for the 2020-21 application cycle.
 Elementary and Secondary certification applicants are instead encouraged to submit documentation of any experience with children or adolescents they may have had in the last two years, including classroom, youth programming, daycare or volunteer experiences.
 Applicants may reflect on these experiences when answering application essay questions.
 Additionally, applicants may substitute their School-Based Recommendation with an additional Academic or Employer Recommendation.